picoides (from picus, a woodpecker, and eidos appearance) arcticus (Arctic)

 Monday, December 26, 1988 — 10:50 am

-The three of us had good looks (the dog didn’t care), and when we left it was still in the same spot, doing the same thing.
+The three of us had good looks, and when we left the woodpecker was still in the same spot, doing the same thing.
 I went back the next summer, but it was gone.